Dan Livney, Psy.D.

 What is Trauma and Post-Traumatic Stress?

-• Staying away from places, events, or objects that are reminders of the traumatic experience
+- Staying away from places, events, or objects that remind them of the trauma

-• Feeling irritable and having angry or aggressive outbursts
+- Feeling irritable and exhibiting angry or aggressive outbursts

 Adapted from NIMH